 Where you have chemotherapy

-This page gives information about where you have chemotherapy.
-There is information about
+This page is about where you have chemotherapy.
+You can find the following information

 Where you have chemotherapy depends on the type of chemotherapy and what care and support you need when you are having it.